catseye/SixtyPical/eg/README.md

 ### rudiments

-In the [rudiments](rudiments/) directory are programs which are not for any particular machine, but meant to demonstrate the features of SixtyPical.
+In the [rudiments](rudiments/) directory are programs which are meant to demonstrate the elementary features of SixtyPical, and to serve as manual integration test cases.

+These sources are portable across architectures.
+They include architecture-dependent libraries to produce output.
+Libraries for such are provided in the `include` directory in the root directory of the repository; make it is on the compiler's include search path.

-Some are meant to fail and produce an error message.
-Others can run on any architecture where there is a routine at 65490 which outputs the value of the accumulator as an ASCII character.
+Some others of these sources are meant to fail and produce an error message when compiled.

 ### c64